Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

         The following is the current default qemu memory size configuration, **xip: 32MB**, **ddr:64MB**, **ilm: 8MB**, **dlm: 8MB**, **sram: 512MB**.
 You can change the size of the DDR by using **-m size**.
 When **-m 128M** or no ``-m`` is passed, the default DDR size configured in the JSON or the size initialized by the program will be used.
 If the DDR size is configured too large and the computer does not have enough memory to allocate, an error such as ``qemu-system-riscv32: cannot set up guest memory 'riscv.evalsoc.ram.sram'`` may occur.

-* ``-smp 1``: Nuclei Qemu currently supports up to 16 CPUs.
-If this parameter is not set, the uses 1 CPU.
+* ``-smp 1``: Nuclei Qemu currently supports up to 64 CPUs.
+If this parameter is not set, it defaults to 1.

 * ``-icount shift=0``: This parameter is optional, Qemu TCG Instruction Counting.
 By enabling this option, you can enable qemu's instruction count.
 For more detailed information, refer to https://www.qemu.org/docs/master/devel/tcg-icount.html